linux-kdevops/kdevops/docs/kernel-ci/kernel-ci-steady-state-goal.md

 We borrow the "steady state" term used for IO performance stabilization to define reaching a positive test goal.
-We define a steady state test goal as the the number times we wish to run a full test suite any without failure, after which we optionally send an email report.
+We define a steady state test goal as the number times we wish to run a full test suite any without failure, after which we optionally send an email report.

 A steady state testing goal is bounded by the minimum amount of time it takes